 We work within the framework of Sustainable Development.
 These goals were set by the United Nations to end extreme poverty by 2030.

-Almost half of girls in India marry before age 18.
-Many child brides rarely go to school still.
-They live in p…
+Every year, 1.5 million girls in India marry before the age of 18.
+Many child brides rarely go to school.
+They…

 The Girls Advocacy Alliance is committed to fighting violence against girls and young women and increasing the…

-Mica is a raw material widely used in makeup, cars and equipment.
-It shines beautifully and conducts electrici…
+Mica is a raw material that is widely used in our daily products, such as cars, laptops and make-up.
+It has a…